-- a verbal reprimand,

-- Sending the child out of class,

-- extra work or repeating unsatisfactory work until it meets the required standard including at break time,

-lunch time and at home,

-- Detention at break or lunch time, or after school,

-- The setting of written tasks as punishments, such as writing lines.

-- Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a non-uniform day,
+- a verbal reprimand, - extra work or repeating unsatisfactory work until it meets the required standard. - The setting of written tasks as punishments, such as writing lines. - Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a nonuniform day - Missing break and/or lunch time. - Detention including during break time, lunch-time and after school.

-- Letters or phone calls home to parents,

-- Putting a child on a 'Behaviour Card'.

 If bad or disruptive behaviour causes concern, parents will be informed of this and will be invited to school to discuss the problem.
-A Behaviour card may be used to inform parents of good behaviour seen during lessons, or poor behaviour that needs improving.
+A Home Liaison card may be used to inform parents of good behaviour seen during lessons, or poor behaviour that needs improving.
 Outside agencies may be contacted and parents will be kept informed should this happen.